BBK-PiJ-2015-09/cw-temple/README.md

 My initial solution to the Explore phase was fairly naive, just looking at neighbouring cells and choosing the closest.
-I added history to cope withdead ends, which worked quite well because I had to stop keeping history while retracing steps, so dead ends would be permanently cut off from the search.
+I added history to cope with dead ends, which worked quite well because I had to stop keeping history while retracing steps, so dead ends would be permanently cut off from the search.

 When I got to the Escape phase I realised how good it would be to be able to have a method which would calculate the optimal path between two nodes.
 I